Gawonl2/LODO/README.md

 In short, this project reframes attribution quality from
 **"Did the model react?"** to **"Did the document actually matter for factual correctness?"**

+## 10) Use of AI
+From one of my past researches, I was introduced to RGB benchmark.
+From then, I always wanted to find out what makes document really important.
+To make this a proper research question, I did quick literature review through **Gemini** and Google Scholar, finding how current methods (SOTA) define document importance.
+After, I used **chatGPT** to formulate my thoughts into proper and structured RQs.
+For example, I asked "What do you think about adding factuality component when defining Document Importance in RAG context?".
+In this process, more detailed literature review was needed, so I deliberatly read and selected papers that I think it mattered the most.
+I used **notebookLM** for getting help with connecting them to my work.

+The project base is from RGB-master branch.
+Utilizing this source code, I used **Claude Code** to re-construct overall structure of my project folder where I explicitly prompted roles to each script needed.
+While I used Claude Code for big-picture, I used **Cursor** for editing individual .py files as it is in IDE format, making it easier for file-level editing.

+For writing reports, I used **ChatGPT** as a writing assistant.
+When I first start drafting a paper, I usually create the \section{} structure and build a high-level outline.
+Then, I rapidly write down my ideas in both Korean and English, moving back and forth across different sections rather than writing in a strictly chronological order.
+GPT helps me translate phrases that are in Korean, and finds parts where I need to make stronger connections between sections or sentences.